bondarchuk 2 years ago

 Indeed, it used to be considered such a computationally expensive task that entire systems were developed exclusively for word processing that did not have any other general purpose computing functionality.
 They were usually controlled through terminals which did not have graphics capability.

-• dsr_ a year ago
+• dsr_ 2 years ago

 What most people think of today as "word processor" programs are actually low-end desktop publishing systems.